Vinyl vs. Composite: Which Window Should You Choose?

 Specialty Windows from Soft-Lite Windows

 Whether you are building a new home or updating an existing one, the type of windows you choose is a serious consideration.
-Due to the expense, permanence, and impact of installing windows in a home, every practical homeowner or contractor owes it to themselves to fully research their options.
+Due to the cost, permanence, and impact of installing windows in a home, every practical homeowner or contractor owes it to themselves to thoroughly research their options.

-When vetting candidates for high-quality windows that will have both longevity and style, the two stand-out options are vinyl and composite.
-Both materials have their own features, advantages and drawbacks.
+When vetting candidates for high-quality windows with both longevity and style, the two stand-out options are vinyl and composite.
+Both materials have their own features, advantages, and drawbacks.

 Strength and Durability

-When it comes to durability, vinyl windows can withstand extreme temperatures and are more durable than wood and aluminum windows.
-While vinyl windows last on average for about 30 years, superior quality vinyl windows, such as windows from Soft-Lite Windows & Doors, are known to last for up to 40 years.
+Vinyl windows can withstand extreme temperatures and are more durable than wood and aluminum windows.
+Vinyl windows last on average about 30 years.
+Superior-quality vinyl windows, such as those from SoftLite Windows & Doors, are known to last up to 40 years.

 Cost

 Both vinyl and composite windows help you control your energy costs throughout the year.
-You won’t need to contend with the moisture, peeling, cracking, chipping, flaking or warping that come with wood or aluminum windows, making either choice in windows easier and more affordable to maintain.
+You won’t need to contend with the moisture, peeling, cracking, chipping, flaking, or warping that comes with wood or aluminum windows.
+This makes either choice in windows more affordable to maintain.

 Energy Efficiency

-Energy-efficient windows use double and triple panes of glass with gas between the layers to block UV rays and to prevent heat loss.
-The window frame, whether vinyl or composite, is responsible for creating a tight seal to keep air inside or outside the window.
+Energy-efficient windows use double and triple panes of glass with gas between the layers to block UV rays and prevent heat loss.
+The window frame, whether vinyl or composite, creates a tight seal to keep air inside or outside the window.

 Appearance

 Vinyl windows come in a wide range of colors, styles, and finishes.
-Soft-Lite Windows & Doors offers 14 standard colors and unlimited custom colors, in addition to white, beige, brown or wood grain.
-Vinyl windows can have the look of wood with the maintenance-free attributes of vinyl and the wide array of color choices is a designer’s dream.
+SoftLite offers 14 standard colors, unlimited custom colors, and white, beige, brown, or wood grain.
+Vinyl windows can have the look of wood with the maintenance-free attributes of vinyl, and the wide array of color choices is a designer’s dream.

 Composite windows are typically only available in styles that mimic the appearance of wood finishes.